helidon-io/helidon/metrics/api/README.md

 This informal document is intended for developers of Helidon components who are converting  a metrics-dependent component to be metrics-capable instead.

-Developers of new metrics-capable components should see the Helidon SE metrics guide (part 2) on developing metrics-capable compoments.
+Developers of new metrics-capable components should see the Helidon metrics guide (part 2) on developing metrics-capable compoments.

 ## Overview
-Helidon SE provides these related metrics components:
+Helidon provides these related metrics components:
-* `helidon-metrics` - The full-featured implementation of Helidon SE metrics and the support for the web service endpoint `/metrics`.
+* `helidon-metrics` - The full-featured implementation of Helidon metrics and the support for the web service endpoint `/metrics`.
 * `helidon-metrics-api` -
-  New component, containing the public interface to Helidon SE metrics for Helidon SE apps and components.
+  New component, containing the public interface to Helidon metrics for Helidon apps and components.
   This component also includes "no-op" implementations of those interfaces which allow apps and components to create, register, look-up, and remove metrics in metrics registries.